Dr Scott J Turner | Specialist Plastic Surgeon (FRACS) | Sydney

 Lower blepharoplasty (transcutaneous).
 External sutures are removed at five to seven days.
 Return to normal activities within ten to fourteen days.
 Final result at three to six months.

-For a full week-by-week guide to recovery, see recovery after blepharoplasty.
+For a full week-by-week guide, see recovery after blepharoplasty.

 Medicare and Cost